dakshbhatnagar/projects/job_scraping/README.md

 You can now start browsing files and exploring data locally on your machine.

+---

 **To use this script:**

 1. **Install Requirements:** Run `pip3 install -r requirements.txt` command to install the necessary libraries.
-2. **Set Up Google API Credentials:** Obtain a Google API key and store it in a file named `keys.json`.
+2. **Set Up Google API Credentials:** Create a project in Google Cloud.
+Enable Billing and Obtain a Google API key and store it in a file named `keys.json`.
 3. **Modify Spreadsheet ID:** Replace `'your_sheet_id'` with your Google Sheet ID.
 4. **Run the Script:** Execute the script to scrape and export the data.